Accessing hosts¶

 Note

 For more information on UT’s VPN service, please visit the following links UT VPN wikis and UT VPN ServiceNow Articles.
-The information is extensive and should answer most questions, the information will not be provided here.
+The information is extensive and should answer most questions.

 SSH Port¶